 This is just another way Veeam is helping you leverage other tools to perform activities related to the backup infrastructure.
 For more information regarding installing the Veeam plug-in for the vSphere Client, be sure to visit the Veeam Help Center.

-For more tools and upcoming features, be sure to stay informed on the upcoming Availability Suite v9.5 release by signing-up or view the countdown page.
+For more tools and upcoming features, be sure to stay informed on the upcoming Veeam Availability Suite 9.5 release by signing-up or view the countdown page.